zilliztech/doc_en/megawise/install_megawise_sql_en.md

    $ ./install_megawise.sh [parameter 1，required] [parameter 2，optional]
    ```

    > parameter 1：Absolute path of the installation folder of MegaWise.
-You must make sure that this folder does not exist.
+You must make sure that this folder does not exist and the current user has read/write access to the folder.
+You cannot use `sudo` to make a folder with no write access the installation folder.

    > parameter 2：MegaWise Docker image id.
 The default value is '0.5.0'.